Standards and Procedures for Semesters Abroad

 If you are interested in studying abroad as a part of your Law School experience, you must comply with the following requirements.

 If you miss this deadline, you will not be eligible for any lottery conducted; see below.
+Eligible students will be notified by email when the semester abroad application is available – generally in mid-November.

 We strongly encourage you to apply for more than one location.
 You will have an opportunity during the application process to indicate your preferences, and every effort will be made to match you with one of your first choices.
 Keep in mind, however, that this is not always possible.
 You should maximize your chances to go by selecting up to 5 options.
 You must complete the appropriate sections of the application, indicating your order of preference and providing all requested information for each site.